BeansAndRice00/Line-Following-Rover-with-Robotic-Arm/README.md

-# mbed Rover with Robotic Arm and Line Following
+# Line Following Rover with Robotic Arm

-This project implements a versatile rover equipped with a robotic arm, capable of line following.
+ECE 4180 Spring 2024 Final Project, Georgia Institute of Technology Project Members: Devansh Singh, Nicholas Graham, Tejasvi V Yadavalli This project implements a versatile rover equipped with a robotic arm, capable of line following.
 It utilizes the ARM mbed platform for development.

 ![Rover with Robotic Arm](rover_with_arm.jpg)